 Meet Our Care Services Team

 The Regional Program Managers perform Care Services to help the Chapter fulfill its mission of patient care, advocacy, awareness, and funding research.
-Each has a designated geographic area of Florida within which they provide the services and programs across the continuum of care to promote quality of life for people with ALS and their families in Florida.
+Each has a designated geographic area in the state within which they provide the services and programs across the continuum of care to promote quality of life for people living with ALS and their families in Florida.

 Judie Benwick, MSH, MPH, CHES - Regional Program Manager, Northwest Florida | firstname.lastname@example.org | 888.257.1717 x112